By external I mean, stuff your software has to talk to over the wire.

 You won’t be surprised to learn that those same corporate firewalls stop all outgoing web traffic that doesn’t go through the web proxy.

 Who do you think will get the call when your software doesn’t send the expected emails.
 You or the techie responsible for the corporate firewall?

 Yup, you guessed it.
 It will be you again.

 So, what is my advice to you?
 Simple.
-You can’t avoid interfacing to external systems, but you can make it a lot less painful to diagnose customer problems.
-Implement a Test Connection feature alongside the external system configuration.
+You can’t avoid interfacing to external systems, but you can make it a lot less painful to troubleshoot customer problems.
+Implement a Test Connection feature alongside any external system configuration.
 Make sure that the diagnostic information is actually useful when your user presses the test button.

-No sending of half a page of instructions to explain how to do it manually.
+No sending off half a page of instructions to explain how to do it manually.